-Areas designated Institutional on the Future Land Use Map include the two large Malvern Retreat Center and Malvern Preparatory School properties in the southern half of the Borough, as well as smaller parcels scattered throughout the Borough and currently used for churches, the Malvern library, private schools, and Borough municipal buildings.
+Areas designated Institutional on the Future Land Use Map include the two large Malvern Retreat Center and Malvern Preparatory School properties and the 10-acre RedMed Realty property in the southern half of the Borough, as well as smaller parcels scattered throughout the Borough and currently used for churches, the Malvern library, private schools, and Borough municipal buildings.
 While no new areas are planned to accommodate institutional uses, replacement of existing institutional uses with new ones, and additions to existing institutional uses, are appropriate when in conformance with this Plan's goals and objectives and Borough Ordinances.